rbagd/rbagd.github.io/about/index.markdown

 format: markdown
 ---

-Currently, I work at [Open Analytics](https://www.openanalytics.eu/).
-I am also finishing my graduate econometrics studies in Université catholique de Louvain, Belgium.
+Currently, I work as a data scientist at [Proximus](https://www.proximus.be/), a major Belgian telecommunications company.

 I am a free and open-source software enthousiast.